COVID-19 pandemic in Singapore: Discrimination against healthcare workers

 In February 2020, incidents were reported of healthcare workers such as nurses and ambulance drivers being ostracised, as members of the public who feared that their contact with coronavirus patients would pose an infection risk.
 Such acts were condemned by the authorities, who exhorted the public to show support and appreciation for their work.
 Ride-hailing service Grab announced the launch of GrabCare, a dedicated service for healthcare workers to obtain transport to and from their work places, in order to alleviate their difficulty of finding rides.

-On 12 April 2020, CNA reported that some staff members of Lee Ah Mooi nursing home were evicted by landlords after a cluster of cases was reported at the home.
+On 12 April 2020, CNA reported that some staff members of Lee Ah Mooi Old Age Home were evicted by landlords after a cluster of cases was reported at the home.

 Living conditions at foreign worker dormitories

 Despite effective handling of initial waves of infection, several serious outbreaks in April have brought the situation in Singapore out of control; many analysts points to poor conditions at foreign workers dormitories as a major factor of the failure.

 The pandemic brought the living conditions at foreign worker dormitories to media attention.
 Dormitories were reported to be unsanitary and crowded, making preventive measures like social distancing difficult.
 Retired diplomat Tommy Koh criticised the living conditions, calling it "third world" and "a time bomb waiting to explode".
 Amnesty International called the situation a "recipe for disaster".
 Minister for Manpower Josephine Teo vowed to improve the living conditions of foreign workers after the quarantine was handled.

 While churches in the 1960s and 1970s historically championed social justice and advocacy for worker rights within the Singaporean civil society, this has declined over the years due to the rise of a middle class and a dependency on state-centric growth.
 During the pandemic, Singaporean churches sought ways to bring about "neighbourly love" and national prayer.
 But some criticised this as not being enough to address the inequalities experienced by foreign workers who were disproportionately affected by the virus.

 On 9 April, MOM said in a press release that it will improve quality of meals of foreign workers during quarantine and formed a task force to improve the living conditions of foreign workers.
-As of 25 April 25 dormitories have been gazetted as isolation areas.
+As of 25 April, twenty-five dormitories have been gazetted as isolation areas.
 Some healthy workers are also progressively being moved to numerous empty premises such as SAF camps, HDB blocks, floating hotels and Changi Exhibition Centre.
 On 16 April, Minister for Manpower Josephine Teo said that there will be a "three-pronged strategy"; containing the spread, imposing lockdowns and separating workers in essential services.